-Export Promotions and Communications Unit
+Export Promotions Unit

 exporTT’s aim is to develop the promotion of: economic efficiency, diversification of products and services and better utilization of manufacturers and service providers.
 The development of the export sector has a vital role to play in the achievement of the country’s economic goals and the increase of foreign exchange.
 Manufactured goods and Services industries have a wealth of opportunities to penetrate regional and extra regional markets.
 Goods and services produced in Trinidad and Tobago can be positioned with the international brands for their quality.

 Our Unit’s role is to identify and work with manufacturers to penetrate new markets through export promotions services such as trade missions, virtual meetings and attendance at trade shows.

 We also advise manufacturers through the research department on the countries in which their products can gain favorable access.
 The manager and officers are in constant interaction with manufactures to determine their needs and requirement as it relates to the exports of their products.

 The Government of Trinidad and Tobago, Review of the Economy 2018, “Turnaround”– describes the Food, Beverage and Tobacco industry as the second largest sub- industry in Trinidad and Tobago.
 Some of the food groups in this sub-industry includes alcoholic and carbonated drinks, water, juices, cereals, chocolate, confectionery, condiments, canned foods and baked foods.
 Several Food and Beverage multinationals also maintain a manufacturing presence in T&T as a center for regional exports.

 Most of the clients are exporters, while some are still seeking the requirements to penetrate new and existing markets.
 The Business Advisor’s role and responsibility is to work closely with each client to better understand where they are, where they want to go and how exporTT can assist by getting them where they want to be.